FreeMoveProject/dp_mobility_report/SIMILARITY_MEASURES.rst

 * visits per tile: distance in meters

-* visits per tile timewindow: average distance in meters for each timewindow
+* visits per time tile: average distance in meters for each timewindow

 * travel time: distance in minutes